Introduction to African Catfish hatchery set up and management

 At 0,5 to 1,0 grams the now called fingerlings are either sold to customers or moved to the juvenile section of the hatchery.

 In Africa African catfish is sold as fingerling at this size.
-The fish is large enough to withstand transport in 20 liter polyethylene bags filled with 1/3rd water and 500 to 1000 pieces of African catfish fingerlings and 2/3rd oxygen.
+The fish is large enough to withstand transport in 20 liter plastic bags filled with one third water and 500 to 1000 pieces of African catfish fingerlings and two third oxygen.
 Next to this the fish are able to breath atmospheric air using their branchial organ and can therefore be stocked in green water ponds which normally have big oxygen level fluctuations during the day.

 African catfish juvenile section